-The Alabama Crimson Tide have put together one of the most dominant football teams in program history in 2018, and they’re rolling into a late-season run that could position them for another national championship.
-Between head coach Nick Saban and the historic start of quarterback Tua Tagovailoa, it got us thinking: what would the best team in Alabama football history look like?
+The Alabama Crimson Tide have put together one of the most dominant football teams in history the last few seasons.
+Guided by head coach Nick Saban and led each season by historic players like quarterback Tua Tagovailoa, it got us thinking: what would the best team in Alabama football history look like?

 The merits are simple: you had to have been an All-American selection wearing the crimson and white or owned a significant school record to be considered for a spot on the all-time team.
 With so many Crimson Tide greats along the way, we narrowed it down to the 24 best Crimson Tide players and assembled them into a team that could dominate in any era of the game.
 Good luck finding a weak link in this armor…

 Quarterback: Joe Namath

 There’s only one Broadway Joe, and only one man who would be the larger than life leader needed to handle all of these personalities.
 Namath’s college numbers — throwing 25 touchdowns against 19 interceptions — are nothing exciting, but his career 29-4 record, including the 1964 national championship, speaks for itself.
 If you want this team to win, you start it with a Pro Football Hall of Fame quarterback.

 There have been so many backs to come through Alabama’s program through the years, but none were more dominant than this pair of Heisman Trophy winners.
 Both Henry (2015) and Ingram (2009) were consensus All-Americans.
 Combined, they share Alabama’s career record for rushing touchdowns as each found the end zone 42 times during their college careers.
 Give the ball to one, give it to the other, it doesn’t matter.
 There would be no slowing down this dynamic duo.